wdoppenberg/physarum-rs/README.md

 # Physarum with Bevy

-A Bevy + WebGPU port of https://github.com/Bleuje/physarum-36p.
+A Bevy + WebGPU port of https://github.com/Bleuje/physarum-36p and https://github.com/Bleuje/interactive-physarum.

 To run, use